 - If a child is 18 years or older, there must be a defined discharge plan in place for transition into adult services at the age of 21

-Our Social Services department acts as the liaison between ECC, families and outside agencies, ensuring that there is an open line of communication and that the child’s needs are being met holistically.
+Our Assessment Team acts as a liaison between ECC, families and outside agencies, ensuring that there is an open line of communication and that the child’s needs are being met holistically.

 EXPECTATIONS FOLLOWING ADMISSION